-But the bad news of another negative pregnancy test isn’t easy to recover from…especially if you fear that you’ll never get pregnant.
+The bad news of another negative pregnancy test isn’t easy to recover from, especially if you fear that you’ll never get pregnant.
 But the good news of God’s unfailing love and grace for you will never go away – unless you put it down.

 How to Recover From a Negative Pregnancy Test

-I’ve been feeling listless and sad for about a month now, which is highly unusual for me – I’m a positive, optimistic, energetic person who bounces back from almost anything!
+I’ve been feeling listless and sad for about a month now, which is highly unusual for me – I’m usually a positive, optimistic, energetic person who bounces back from almost anything!
 But yesterday I realized that I’ve been hit with a couple of doozies in the past month.
 My sister decided to cut me out of her life for no reason, and my husband and I found out we can’t have kids.
 Of course I feel listless and sad; I’ve been hit with some pretty harsh news.

 Don’t give up on your relationship with the man you love.
 Don’t put up walls, don’t focus on how your husband doesn’t understand you or care about how you feel.
 When you’re facing heartache as a couple, you may be tempted to pull away or initiate fights – but when you do that, you perpetuate the problems.
 Staying connected with loved ones could involve painful honesty, nonjudgmental attitudes, self-acceptance, and even counseling.

 Maybe it’s as simple as holding one another when you cry over the negative pregnancy test, or going for quiet walks together.
 The most important thing is to stay real and honest about your feelings, even if it’s just to yourself (because not all feelings have to be shared).